 UNIFORM CITY UTILITY USERS TAX LEGAL CITATION: M.C.L.
 141.1151 et seq.; 1990 PA 100.
 YEAR ADOPTED: 1990.
-Originally enacted as 1970 PA 198, but expired on June 30, 1988.
+Originally enacted as 1970 PA 198 but expired on June 30, 1988 and was later re-enacted.
 BASIS OF TAX: Privilege of consuming public telephone, electric, steam, or gas services in a city of 600,000 or more (Detroit).
 Exemption for facility located in a renaissance zone.
 RATE: To be established by increments of one-fourth of 1%, Detroit levies at the maximum rate of 5%.
 ADMINISTRATION: Administrator designated by the city.
 Collected by the city treasurer.
 REPORT AND PAYMENT: Amounts owed for a given month are due before the last day of the following month.
 Annual return due by end of fourth month (April 30) following end of tax year.
 DISPOSITION: First \$12.5 million to any city-established lighting authority; remainder to retain or hire police officers.
-2018-19 COLLECTIONS: \$28,358,585 2040 40 6011 ECTIONS /111 NIT 45 5 100
+2019-20 COLLECTIONS: \$28,358,585 2019 20 COLLECTIONS.

-2018-19 COLLECTIONS/UNIT: \$5.7 million per 1%
+2019-20 COLLECTIONS/UNIT: \$5.7 million per 1%

 STADIUM AND CONVENTION FACILITY TAX LEGAL CITATION: M.C.L.
 207.751-207.759; 1991 PA 180.
 YEAR ADOPTED: 1991.
 Selected cities and counties may adopt by ordinance upon approval by voters for purposes related to a stadium or convention facility.
 Wayne County voters approved the tax, on hotels and automobile leasing companies only, in November 1996.
 BASIS OF TAX: Privilege of operating restaurants, hotels and automobile leasing companies.
 MEASURE OF TAX (BASE): Gross receipts of restaurants, hotels and automobile leasing companies in selected municipalities.
 RATE: Restaurants and hotels, not to exceed 1%; automobile leasing companies not to exceed 2%.
 ADMINISTRATION: Michigan Department of Treasury upon agreement with local unit of government.
 REPORT AND PAYMENT: Determined by ordinance.
 DISPOSITION: Special fund of local unit of government.
-2017-18 COLLECTIONS: \$11,248,778
+2019-20 COLLECTIONS: \$7,041,746